 The nearby King Harry Ferry crosses the River Fal giving easy access to the pretty Cathedral City of Truro, maritime Falmouth and the dramatic cliffs and sandy surfing beaches of the north coast.
 Why not lace up your walking boots and head off out to discover everything this beautiful part of Cornwall has to offer.

 Shower-room with double walk-in shower, WC and wash-basin

 Open plan living-room with kitchen and dining areas.
 TV, DVD player and wood-burner.
-Electric cooker, microwave and fridge
+Electric cooker, microwave, fridge and dishwasher

 - Arrive/Depart Friday

 - No smoking

 - Pub 50 yds